Double-Acting Actuator (G)

 Initial gas temperature in chamber A —

-initial gas temperature in the chamber A
+the initial temperature of the gas in the chamber A

 Details